hamz1exact/PySQL/README.md

-# su-sql
+# PySQL

-**su-sql** is a lightweight, in-memory SQL-like database engine implemented in Python.
+**PySQL** is a lightweight, in-memory SQL-like database engine implemented in Python.
 It supports core SQL features including schema creation, CRUD operations, aggregate functions, and advanced `WHERE` filtering.
 Designed primarily for **learning and experimentation**, it provides insight into how databases parse, plan, and execute queries.

 ---